mdsaifali111/termux-github-guide/README.md

 Termux is a terminal emulator and Linux environment app for Android.
 It allows you to:

-Run full Linux command-line utilities.
+Run full Linux command-line utilities

-Use apt package manager.
+Use apt package manager

-Install Git, Python, Node.js, and more.
+Install Git, Python, Node.js, and more

-Perform real development work on your mobile device.
+Perform real development work on your mobile device

 Installation:

 pkg update && pkg upgrade
 pkg install git nano curl wget